cloudify-cosmo/docs.getcloudify.org/content/developer/composer/customization.md

 Default configuration file is available at `/opt/cloudify-composer/backend/conf/userConfig.json`.

-All parameters description is available in `/opt/cloudify-composer/backend/conf/README.md` file.
+All configuration parameters are described in `/opt/cloudify-composer/backend/conf/README.md` file.